xiaomengchen518/xiaomengchen518.github.io/index.md

 ## Openings

-We are always looking for highly motivated students with a solid mathematical background and research interests in optimization, machine learning, distributed algorithms, and game theory.
+We are always looking for highly motivated students, postdoctoral researchers, and research assistants with a strong mathematical background and research interests in optimization, machine learning, distributed algorithms, and game theory.

-Prospective students are welcome to contact me via email with a brief CV.
+Interested candidates are welcome to contact me via email with a brief CV.